Items to be considered at earliest possible stage of project development which could affect project:

 - Seismic: Seismic Design Category is site specific and will typically be D2 or E.

-- Allowable soil bearing pressure for sites not requiring a geotechnical report is 1500 psf.
+- Allowable soil bearing pressure for sites not requiring a geotechnical report is 1,500 pounds per square foot.

-- Minimum soil pressures on retaining and foundations walls shall be 60 pcf for active pressure and 100 pcf for at-rest pressure without an applicable geotechnical report.
-(CBC Table 1610.1)
+- Minimum soil pressures on retaining and foundation walls shall be 60 pounds per cubic foot for active pressure and 100 pounds per cubic foot for at-rest pressure without an applicable geotechnical report (CBC Table 1610.1).

 - Climate zone: Most sites are climate zone 2.
-Climate zone 1 shall be use in coastal areas.
+Climate zone 1 is to be used in coastal areas.